reimagined/resolve-cloud-cli/README.md

-## [ReSolve](https://github.com/reimagined/resolve) Cloud Platform command line interface
+## [ReSolve](https://github.com/reimagined/resolve) Cloud Platform Command Line Interface

-This package is an interface to deploy applications based on [ReSolve](https://github.com/reimagined/resolve) framework to the cloud.
+This package provides an interface used to deploy applications implemented using the [reSolve](https://github.com/reimagined/resolve) framework to the cloud.

-## Quick Overview
+## Usage

 ```sh
 npx create-resolve-app resolve-app